Carlton Chapman

-Carlton Anthony Chapman (13 April 1971 – 12 October 2020) was an Indian professional footballer who also served as technical director of Quartz International Football Academy.
+Carlton Anthony Chapman (13 April 1971 – 12 October 2020) was an Indian professional footballer and head coach.
 As player, Chapman played as a midfielder for the India national team between 1995 and 2001 and also captained the side.
 At the club level, he had a successful career, having had two spells with East Bengal and one with JCT Mills.

 As a coach, Chapman had a six-year spell with I-League 2nd Division club Tata Football Academy from 2002 to 2008, followed by Royal Wahingdoh FC and Students Union of the Bangalore Super Division.
 Between 2016 and 2017 he was the head coach of Sudeva Moonlight FC, a Delhi-based I-League 2nd Division football club and residential academy.

 Playing career

 Chapman began his club career with Sai Centre, Bangalore, in the mid-1980s.
 He then played for Southern Blues, a Bangalore club, before joining the Tata Football Academy as a cadet in 1990.
 He stayed with the club until 1993 after graduating the previous year, before signing for East Bengal.
 He had a fruitful two years at East Bengal captaining the team in 1999–2000, until signed by JCT Mills in 1995.
 In 1993, his first season with Bengal, he scored a hat-trick against the Iraqi club Al-Zawra at the Asian Cup Winners' Cup, a match that Bengal won 6–2.

 During his spell at JCT Mills, the team won 14 tournaments, with a team that had I. M. Vijayan and Baichung Bhutia, both of whom are regarded as India's all-time greats.
 After one season with FC Kochin in 1997–98, Chapman returned to his former club East Bengal in 1998.
 The team won the National Football League under his captaincy in 2001, before he announced his retirement from professional football.

 In the Santosh Trophy, Chapman played for Karnataka, Punjab and West Bengal.